 Contacting and Pitching to PR (Public Relation) Firms and Companies can be Tricky

-Here are 3 example Pitch Letters that you can use when pitching to PR companies.
-These template will help you better formulate a template for your own letters:
+Here are 3 Example Pitch Letters that you can use when pitching to PR companies.
+These templates will help you better formulate a template for your own letters:

 Example Pitch Letter #1 –Pitching for an Event